Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Main technical tools

 where $I_{h,N}$ is defined in \eqref{Ian} of the main paper. \end{proposition}

-Based on~\cref{propo-decomp}, the proof of~\cref{propo-asy-tauN} can be completed via Slutsky's Theorem if we show the following:
+This decomposition allows us to complete the proof of~\cref{propo-asy-tauN} via Slutsky's theorem by establishing two separate results:

 where $\mathcal{I}_b$ is defined in~\cref{ACjs} of the main paper.
-The asymptotic fluctuation of $t_N^0$, in the above display, follows directly from~\cref{propo-null1} as already discussed above.
-To prove the limit of $\gamma_N^h$, we use the standard Markov's inequality coupled with~\cref{ACjs} (see \cref{proof:propo-asy-tauN} for more details).
-Once the asymptotic distribution of $t_N\equiv t_N^h$ is obtained, the same for $\rsnu$ as stated in~\cref{tau_HL.CLT}, follows as a direct consequence of a classical Hodges and Lehmann argument (see~\cite{HL63}; also see~\cref{propo-asy-tauN} and~\cref{HLtypeCLT}).
+The asymptotic fluctuation of $t_N^0$ in the above display follows directly from~\cref{propo-null1} as discussed above.
+To prove the limit of $\gamma_N^h$, we use the standard Markov's inequality coupled with the convergence condition in~\cref{ACjs}; see \cref{SN} for details.

-The next important question is obtaining asymptotically honest confidence intervals for $\tau_0$ (as presented in~\cref{plug-in.Ib} of the main paper).
-Based on~\cref{tau_HL.CLT}, this reduces to obtaining a consistent estimator for $\mathcal{I}_b$, which by~\cref{AssumpIb.new}, is the limit of $u_N$ where